Written by Karen Selby, RN | Medically Reviewed By Dr. Marcelo DaSilva | Edited By Walter Pacheco | Last Update: July 8, 2024

-Thoracoscopy is usually performed through one small incision.
-A sterilized flexible tube containing a small fiber optic camera called an endoscope is used to investigate the chest.
-This allows the surgeon to view your lungs on a video monitor and perform a tissue biopsy.
+Thoracoscopy is a surgical procedure used to investigate the chest.
+Surgeons use a sterilized flexible tube called an endoscope inserted through a tiny incision.
+The tube contains a small fiber optic camera that allows them to view the lungs on a video monitor and perform a tissue biopsy.

-Surgeons use an endoscope with tiny channels to look inside the pleural space.
-They can put tools in the channels and take samples of tissue.
-Then, pathologists look at these samples under a microscope to see if someone has mesothelioma or another type of chest cancer.
+Surgeons use an endoscope with small channels to look inside the pleural space.
+They can put tools in the channels and take tissue samples.
+Then, pathologists examine these samples under a microscope to see if the patient has mesothelioma or another type of chest cancer.

-Your doctor might call this surgery a pleuroscopy.
-If the doctors are doing a small operation, it’s often called video assisted thoracoscopic surgery (VATS).
+Another name for this surgery is pleuroscopy.
+If the doctors also perform a small operation, it’s often called video-assisted thoracoscopic surgery (VATS).

 Overview of a Thoracoscopy for Mesothelioma

-Before having the procedure, your doctor will take a CT-scan.
-This scan helps doctors know where to look for any cancer that might be there and how to do the surgery in the best way.
+Before the procedure, your doctor will take a CT scan.
+This scan helps doctors determine where to look for any cancer and how to perform the surgery best.

 The anesthesiologist gives you medicine to make you fall asleep.
 Doctors will help you lie down on your side and make a tiny cut near your shoulder blade.
-Then they use air to deflate your lung so that it’s easier for them to see what they are doing.
-They also put in different instruments like an endoscope with a camera through one or two cuts in your side or back.
+Then, they use air to deflate your lungs, making it easier for them to see what they are doing.
+They also insert different instruments, like an endoscope with a camera, through one or two small incisions on your side or back.

 While manipulating the endoscope, surgeons view the inside of your chest on a video screen.
-If a biopsy or other surgical procedure is being performed, additional tools for gripping and cutting will be used.
-For a biopsy, surgeons collect multiple samples of normal and suspicious tissues for further study.
+If a biopsy or other surgical procedure is needed, your doctor will use additional gripping and cutting tools.
+For a biopsy, surgeons collect samples of normal and suspicious tissues for further study.

-When the procedure is completed, surgeons place one or more temporary tubes into the chest to drain fluid and air.
+After the procedure, surgeons place one or more temporary tubes into the chest to drain fluid and air.
 Surgeons then close the incisions using sutures or staples.

 The entire procedure generally takes between 45 and 90 minutes to complete.